MicrosoftDocs/office-developer-exchange-docs/docs/exchange-web-services/how-to-perform-grouped-searches-by-using-ews-in-exchange.md

 description: "Find out how to perform grouped searches in your EWS Managed API or EWS application that targets Exchange."
 ---

-# How to: Perform grouped searches by using EWS in Exchange
+# Perform grouped searches by using EWS in Exchange

 Find out how to perform grouped searches in your EWS Managed API or EWS application that targets Exchange.